morganstanley/testplan/doc/en/design.rst

 Config objects can inherit other Config objects and alter or define additional ConfigOption items:

-  * Config instances may have parent references that are used to retrieve a config option value if this is not present in the current config.
+  * Config instances may have container references that are used to retrieve a config option value if this is not present in the current config.
     The ``__getattr__`` method in :py:class:`~testplan.common.config.base.Config`
-    contains the rules on whether current or parent config option will be used.
+    contains the rules on whether current or container config option will be used.
-  * ``block_propagation=True`` prevents retrieving the config option from the parent.

 Entity
 ``````